7 Best One-Step Evaluation Prop Firms in 2026

 Key Highlights:

 The main draw here is the price.
-Goat Funded Trader is one of the cheapest ways to get into a one-step evaluation prop firm.
+Goat Funded Trader is one of the cheapest prop firms so it offers affordable ways to get into a one-step evaluation prop firm.

 The challenge fee is 100% refundable once you pass.
 Profit splits start at 80% and can go up to 100% with an upgrade.
 Payouts come with a 2-day payment guarantee, and the firm pays a $500 penalty if it misses that window.